-Use the menu options or the keys and on-screen buttons to maneuver in the PDF file as described below:
+Use the menu options and on-screen buttons to maneuver in the PDF file as described below:

 - Search, Goto page, Page Up and Down Select the relevant panel button.

 - Scroll pages

-Turn the rotary knob.
+Drag finger on the screen in any direction.

 - Panning on the page

 Drag finger on the screen in any direction.

-- Zoom In/Out

-Use pinch or spread gestures.
+- Zoom In/Out Select the relevant panel button.
+Touch operation: Use pinch or spread gestures.

 - Exit the PDF viewer

-Press the X key or select the X in the upper right corner of the panel.
+Select the X in the upper right corner of the panel.